 In a big mixing bowl, combine all the rest of the ingredients: the oven toasted oats, the puffed brown rice, chia, salt, baking soda and cinnamon.
 At this point, you can stir in half a cup of any one or more additions if you want.
 Some suggestions are: unsweetened shredded coconut, slivered toasted almonds or walnuts, dried cranberries, raisins or dark chocolate chips.

 Now it’s time to pour that maple syrup mixture into this big bowl of dry ingredients ( make sure the mixture of the maple syrup has cooled down before adding it to the dry ingredients, especially if you are adding chocolate chips so they don’t melt.
 That would not be the worst thing but would just be very gooey, in a chocolatey sort of way.

 Use dampened hands to mix all this in the bowl.
 You may have to dampen your hands a few times in between mixing until it all comes together in a sticky ball.
 It’s fun, really!

-Using that same cookie sheet you used to toast the oats, spray the parchment paper lightly that was already on the cookie sheet and used for the oat toasting. ( I use an organic olive oil mist or coconut oil mist) Spread the granola bar mixture evenly on the sheet.
+Using that same cookie sheet you used to toast the oats, spread the granola bar mixture evenly on the sheet.
 Press down to make it uniform and so it will hold together after baking.
 I use the back of the measuring cup to help press it all down.
 Bake in the oven for up to 20 minutes.
 Check it after 10 minutes and turn the tray.
 When you see it browning along edges, take it out.
 All ovens vary so between 15 to 20 minutes

 Remove from oven and let cool completely.
 Try to wait an hour before cutting into desired sizes.